-- Books and Records; Accounting.
+7.1 Books and Records; Accounting.
 The Board shall keep or cause to be kept at the principal place of business of the Company (or at such other place as the Board shall determine in its discretion) true and complete books and records regarding the status of the business and financial condition of the Company.
 At a minimum, the Company shall keep (and, at the request of a Member, shall deliver to such Member by U.S. or electronic mail, as requested by the Member) the following records:

-- (a) A copy of the Certificate of Organization of the Company and all amendments with executed copies;
+(a) A copy of the Certificate of Organization of the Company and all amendments thereto, together with executed copies;

-(b) Copies of the Company's federal, state, and local income tax returns and financial statements for the six (6) most recent years, or, if such returns or statements were not prepared for any reason, copies of the information and statements provided to, or which should have been provided to, the Members to instantial and local tax returns for such period.
-Tax returns and financial - (c) Copies of the Company's current effective written Agreement and all amendments thereto and copies of any written operating agreements no longer in effect;
+(b) Copies of the Company's federal, state, and local income tax returns and financial statements for the six (6) most recent years, or, if such returns or statements were not prepared for any reason, copies of the information and statements provided to, or which should have been provided to, the Members to enable them to prepare their federal, state and local tax returns for such period.
+Tax returns and financial statements shall be prepared by an accountant selected by the Board;

+(c) Copies of the Company's current effective written Agreement and all amendments thereto and copies of any written operating agreements no longer in effect;